andagr/Firm/README.md

 5. Open a console in the root directory of Firm and type: `firm generate`.
 Dependencies should now be downloaded, project built and web site generated into the folder `output`.
 6. In the console, run `firm preview`, verify that the site looks good and then hit `[Enter]` in the console to exit preview mode.
 7. Open `config.json` again and change `baseUrl` to the root url of your site, if it's on GitHub Pages (see publishing below) then it's most likely http://(user).github.io/Firm.
-8. Open a console in the root directory of Firm and run `firm regenerate`.
-Please note that it's `regenerate`, not `generate`, Firm will only generate new content for the latter command, and we want to generate everything again to make sure that url's are updated correctly.
+8. Open a console in the root directory of Firm and run `firm generate`.
 9. **Don't forget to add, commit and push the changes to your repository.**
 	* The `data` folder is ignored by default, you can open `.gitignore` and remove the entry, it's at the very bottom of the file.
 	* The `output` folder is also ignored by default, you can either remove the entry or follow the instructions for publishing to GitHub Pages below.